danlark1/Kzip/README.md

 Then write `./kzip --help` for help.
 And you can run tester that tests my library on any file.

 Good luck!

+Plans:

+Try boost::dynamic_bitset instead of std::vector<char>;
+Write simple tests inside the library;
+Have some fun with perf record and perf report;
+Documentation for usage;